 - Be Released on Your Own Recognizance

 The intake process is made up of each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- Firstly, you must answer some basic questions, such as what is your legal name, street address, birth date and an emergency contact.
+- Firstly, you must answer some basic questions, such as what your legal name is, street address, birth date and an emergency contact.

 - You will also be asked about your mental and medical history.

 - You’ll be given an inmate ID number.